JerdamJ/flotiq-angular-example/README.md

 `"paths": { "@angular/*": [ "./node_modules/@angular/*" ] }`

-There might be a case when names of "ToDoLists" content type definitions won't match.
-You can either:
-1. Change the name in `flotiq.service.ts` to your definition.
+There might be a case when names of "ToDoList" content type definition won't match.
+Change the name of import `ContentXService` in `flotiq.service.ts` file to your definition.